ferranschen/ferranschen.github.io/_pages/cv.md

 * Research Assistant, NSYSU Information Security Laboratory, 2015 - 2017
 * Summer Information Security Intern, QNAP corp, 2016 Summer
   * Test the security vulnerabilities of the provided APPs in QNAP's NAS
-  * Divide Vlan and Trunking using Cisco Catalyst 2950 Switch
+  * Set Vlan and Trunking using Cisco Catalyst 2950 Switch
+  * Use Metasploit and John the Ripper to access user's password [video]()
 * Teacher Assistant in Digital System Design, NSYSU, 2014

 Honor